Bobby Jones (basketball, born 1951): High school career

-Jones attended South Mecklenburg High School in Charlotte, where he was a member of the basketball team and the track and field team.
+Jones attended South Mecklenburg High School in Charlotte, where played basketball and competed in track and field.
 His brother Kirby had also previously played for South Mecklenburg before playing for the Oklahoma Sooners.

-Jones preferred track and field more, because he could practice by himself on his own terms.
-He was a two-time state champion in the high jump, finishing second his junior year to Bob McAdoo.
-As a senior, Jones broke the state record by clearing the bar at a height of 6 feet, 8 inches.
+Jones preferred track and field, because he could practice by himself on his own terms.
+He was a two-time state champion in the high jump, finishing second his junior year to future North Carolina teammate and fellow NBA Hall of Famer Bob McAdoo.
+As a senior, Jones set a state record of 6 feet, 8 inches.
 Despite his track and field success, his father pushed him to pursue basketball.

-In basketball, during his junior year, Jones earned Charlotte's Player of the Year Award and led South Mecklenburg into the state playoffs, where his squad lost to Greensboro Ben L. Smith that starred Bob McAdoo.
+In basketball during his junior year, Jones earned Charlotte's Player of the Year Award and led South Mecklenburg into the state playoffs, where his squad lost to Greensboro Ben L. Smith that starred McAdoo.
 In his senior year, Jones led South Mecklenburg to the 1970 NCHSAA 4A state title and was also named MVP of the state championship game.
-Still, with all of his success as a cager, Jones did not think much about a future in basketball, but decided to pursue a basketball scholarship for free education.
+Still, with all of his success in the sport, Jones did not think much about a future in it, but decided to pursue a basketball scholarship help pay for his education.

 He was recruited by the University of North Carolina, Duke University, and Florida.
 He also had interest in Davidson College, as he regularly attended their games.
 His family also tried to convince him to play for Oklahoma, but it was too far for him.